-Applications are also accepted for unanticipated expenses, such as the replacement of technical equipment or a unique training opportunity for staff or board members.
+Applications are also accepted for unanticipated expenses, such as the replacement of technical equipment or a unique training opportunity for staff or board members of legal aid programs.

 Who can apply: Nonprofit organizations providing civil legal aid to help low-income people in Washington.

 Grant amount: Up to $7,500

 Deadline for applications: There is no deadline for applications.
 Applications are reviewed and awarded throughout the year.